emilylucindakurtz/CulturalInstitutionsSRP2026/ekretsch/ekretsch_notes.md

     - For this: `["Nature","Water","Fish","Birds"]` R turned it to `[\"Nature\",\"Water\",\"Fish\",\"Birds\"]` ???
     - some column names have commas -- using gsub (global substitution) to fix this
     - description wrapped in tags <>
-    - why are there still 100% NA cols 😭
+    - why are there still 100% NA cols 😭 -- 47 cols in murals_clean and 52 in murals whatttt but still some fully na
       - <img width="241" height="281" alt="image" src="https://github.com/user-attachments/assets/d9d1594c-b5a5-4ad9-9f23-ce6d15e3bb33" />